Senator Tommy Tuberville wants to help make NIL fair across the board

 BIRMINGHAM, Ala.
-(WIAT) — College football kicks off next week and this season you can see your favorite players on and off the field, as Name Image and Likeness gets in full swing.
+(WIAT) — College football kicks off next week and this season you can see your favorite players on and off the field, as name, image and likeness (NIL) gets in full swing.

-CBS 42’s Carly Laing sat down with coach Tuesday and being a former SEC coach himself, he was eager to talk about NIL.
-Name-image-and likeness became official in July 2021.
+CBS 42’s Carly Laing sat down with Tuberville Tuesday and being a former SEC coach himself, he was eager to talk about NIL.
+Name, image and likeness deals became official in July 2021.

-Republican Senator Tuberville is now working with Democratic Senator Joe Manchin to help set clear guidelines for it.
-Tuberville said the current state of NIL does not have clear guidelines and he fears that will disrupt the balance of athletics among different sports and schools.
+Republican Senator Tuberville said the current state of NIL does not have clear guidelines and he fears that will disrupt the balance of athletics among different sports and schools.
+He is now working with Democratic Senator Joe Manchin to help set those guidelines.

 “What we want to do is try to make all the rules and regulations for all 50 states the same.
 What we’re having right now, we’re having everyone do their own thing so to speak in every state and it’s not fair.
 So we don’t want to take away money.
 That’s not something I want to get involved in.
 I’ve always been a supporter of players making money because it’s hard.
 It’s a full time job.
 But I want to make sure that everyone has an equal opportunity to recruit a player,” Tuberville said.